Book Now

 • Sundari Chowk: It is situated in Kathmandu Durbar Square and has outstanding examples of Newar architecture, especially the Sunken Bath and ornate windows.
 A serene courtyard that embodies the timeless beauty of Nepali architecture.

 Swoyambhunath Temple: It is an ancient religious complex located in the hilltop area of Kathmandu Valley.
-The Swoyambhunath temple is also known as the Monkey Temple due to the presence of holy monkeys in and around the area.
+The Swayambhunath temple is also known as the Monkey Temple due to the presence of holy monkeys in and around the area.
 The temple is a blend of Hindu and Buddhist religions with gurus and monks in the temple area.
 The complex consists of a white dome-shaped stupa, shrines, and temples.
 There is also a Tibetan monastery museum and library in the locality.
 Visitors can enter the stupa while climbing 365 stairs, marking the 365 days of the year.
 Similarly, you can see shop vendors along the eastern staircase showcasing items to sell.

-Patan Durbar Square: Patan Durbar Square, situated in the Lalitpur district of Nepal is another marvel of Newari architecture.
+Patan Durbar Square: Patan Durbar Square, situated in the Lalitpur district of Nepal, is another marvel of Newari architecture.
 There are many temples and statues in the region, which is a blend of Hindu and Buddhist religions, that are harmoniously residing in Nepal.
 A fascinating full-day tour with the chance to see artists in action is provided by Holiday Tours Nepal.
 Among the main attractions are:

 • Khumbeshwor: It is a small Hindu temple that contributes to the ethnic richness of the square with its stunning woodcarvings and architecture.